-Frequently Asked Questions for COBYS Family Services Foster to Adopt Families
+For COBYS Family Services Foster to Adopt Families.

 To say the decision to become a foster to adopt family is a large undertaking is an understatement.
 To care for, nurture and welcome a child (or children) from hard places is a wonderful gift, but one that needs understanding and preparation.
 That understanding can start with broad answers to a slew of questions.
 This list provides answers to help form the beginning of a solid base of information.

 If you do not find the answer to your question or have a specific situation to discuss, please contact a COBYS Resource Home Coordinator at 717-656-6580 or firstname.lastname@example.org.
 We welcome your interest in the foster to adopt process.

 Children are placed into foster care because they cannot safely stay with their birth family.
 They are between the ages of 0 to 18 when they are placed into foster care but can decide to stay in foster care up to age 21.
 There are children of all racial and ethnic groups and of various religions.
 Some are placed individually, but many are part of a sibling group.
 Some children have mental or behavioral health needs, or special medical needs.
 All children must cope with grief and loss due to the separation from their birth family and with the impact of their parents’ issues that contributed to their placement.
 Parental addiction, homelessness, untreated mental health issues, lack of parenting skills or supervision, and truancy can be contributing factors to the abuse and neglect that children experience.
 Learn More